Chainso/chanzobryan.com/projects/speedrunners-rl.md

 Because *SpeedRunners* is a compiled commercial game, it doesn't have a Python API.
 To train an agent, a bridge was required:

 1.  **[Reverse Engineering](https://en.wikipedia.org/wiki/Reverse_engineering#Reverse_engineering_of_software)**: Cheat Engine and IDA Pro were used to find the memory addresses for player position, velocity, and game state.
-2.  **[DLL Injection](https://en.wikipedia.org/wiki/DLL_injection)**: A custom C++ library was written that gets "injected" into the running game process.
+2.  **[DLL Injection](https://en.wikipedia.org/wiki/DLL_injection)**: A custom C++ library was written that gets injected into the running game process.
 This allows the system to read memory directly and overwrite input commands.
 3.  **High-Speed Inter-Process Communication (IPC)**: The C++ hook talks to the Python training script via named pipes, streaming state data at 60Hz with less than 10ms of latency.

 ## Learn More